AdobeDocs/commerce-knowledge-base.en/help/overview.md

    <tr>
     <td>
     <a href="https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/support-tools/patches/v1-1-37/acsd-52613-cache-and-indexes-are-refreshed-with-no-updates.html">ACSD-52613: Cache and indexes are refreshed even with no updates:</a> The ACSD-52613 patch fixes the issue where the Adobe Commerce issue where the cache and indexes are refreshed when no updates are made to Inventory_source items by REST API.
-This patch is available when the [!UICONTROL Quality Patches Tool] (QPT) 1.1.37 is installed.
+This patch is available when the [!DNL Quality Patches Tool] (QPT) 1.1.37 is installed.
     </td>
     <td>New article </td>
     <td>October 05, 2023</td>